navyadamisetti/mobile-app-ws/README.md

-A mobile application template with Spring Web, SpringBoot
+A RESTful Web Service application with Spring Framework